LinuxForHealth/x12/repo-docs/NEW_TRANSACTION.md

 ```

-Next, add specialized segment models to `x12.transactoins.[new transaction package]`as necessary.
-Each specialized model
+Next, add specialized segment models to `x12.transactoins.[new transaction package].segments.py`as necessary.
-must extend its base segment model counterpart.
+Each specialized model must extend its base segment model counterpart.

 In the example below `Loop2000AHlSegment` extends `HlSegment` with overrides appropriate for the Eligibility (270)
 Transaction's 2000A Loop (Information Receiver).